Ganzorig2022/boot.dev/Linux/lessons.md

 wc -c pr_ideas.txt # count the number of bytes in a file.
 1098 pr_ideas.txt wc -w pr_ideas.txt # count the number of words in a file.
 198 pr_ideas.txt curl -h # display help for the curl command

+echo $? # print the exit status of the last command grep "Marshal" worldbanc/private/transactions/2020.csv # search for a string in a file

+# Standard Error
+# Redirect stderr to a File
+# Running this script from parent directory
+./worldbanc/private/bin/process_transactions.sh worldbanc/private/transactions/2020.csv 2> /tmp/worldbanc.log
+cat /tmp/worldbanc.log # view the log file

+# Standard Input
+# Redirect stdin to a File
+# Running this script from parent directory
+./worldbanc/private/bin/process_transactions.sh worldbanc/private/transactions/2020.csv > /tmp/worldbanc.log
+cat /tmp/worldbanc.log # view the log file

+# Piping
+# Use the pipe operator to pass output from one command to another
+cat worldbanc/private/transactions/2020.csv | grep "Marshal" | wc -w # count the number of words containing "Marshal" grep -R "Bob" worldbanc/private/transactions --exclude-dir="backups" | wc -l # count the number of lines containing "Bob" in the transactions directory, excluding backups

+# Kill a Process
+ps aux | grep "process_name" # find the process ID (PID) of a running ps aux | grep malicious.sh # find the PID of a script.
+Second column is the PID kill 77837
 ```